Fraud Blocker

 Synthetic underlayment is gaining popularity in Florida and elsewhere due to its superior performance characteristics.
 Made from materials like polyethylene or polypropylene, synthetic underlayment is lightweight, durable, and highly resistant to moisture.
 It also boasts excellent UV resistance.

-3) Rubberized Asphalt Underlayment:
+3) Rubberized Asphalt / Self-Adhered Membrane

 Rubberized asphalt underlayment combines the flexibility of rubber with the durability of asphalt.
 It provides excellent waterproofing and is highly resistant to extreme weather conditions, making it a good choice for Florida’s climate.